Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Results

 Across most dimensions, LLM tutors exhibit systematic and internally consistent differences relative to expert human tutors.
-For instructional moves, LLMs generally show higher levels of pressing for accuracy than expert tutors, although the magnitude varies across models.
-In contrast, restating or revoicing is consistently less prevalent in LLM-generated responses, with all models exhibiting negative deviations relative to experts.
-Novice human tutors also show lower levels of restating/revoicing, suggesting that this instructional move may be characteristic of expert tutoring rather than a general feature of human responses.
+For instructional moves, LLMs generally show lower levels of pressing for reasoning and pressing for accuracy than expert tutors.
+In contrast, restating or revoicing is consistently more prevalent in LLM-generated responses, with all models exhibiting negative deviations relative to expert tutors.
+Novice human tutors show lower levels of restating/revoicing, suggesting that this instructional move may be less characteristic of expert tutoring and general feature of human responses.

 LLM responses are substantially longer than those produced by expert tutors, as reflected in positive deviations on log-transformed response length.
 This pattern is consistent across models, whereas novice human tutors produce markedly shorter responses than experts.
 A similar ordering is observed for lexical diversity, where LLMs exhibit higher MTLD scores than expert tutors, while novice tutors show substantially lower lexical diversity.